BetOnline.ag Celtics-Hornets Betting Odds, Preview, and Predictions | CLNS Media

 Preview by Jack Simone, CLNS Media

-After dropping a tough game to the Brooklyn Nets, the Celtics (32-28, 29-30-1 ATS) are back in action for a matinee game.
-They take on former Celtic Terry Rozier and the Charlotte Hornets (29-30, 31-27-1 ATS), who Boston beat by 30 points at the beginning of April and sit 2.5 games behind the C’s with the 8 seed.
+The Boston Celtics (32-30, 30-32 ATS) suffered a devastating loss at the hands of the Thunder (21-41) last night, losing 119-114.
+The C’s have now lost three straight and are looking for revenge tonight vs. the Charlotte Hornets.
+Charlotte took down Boston this past Sunday, blowing them out 125-104.

-According to the online sports book Betonline.ag, the Hornets are 8.0 point favorites.
+According to the online sports book Betonline.ag, the Celtics are 7.5 point favorites.

 Predicted Starting Lineups